SmartAnswer

 ShareAnswerConfidence Score

-a type of self-reinforcing solitary wave
+a special type of solitary wave that exhibits a particle-like behavior with a s

 Source links: